2005 Swiss referendums: Campaign

 The Swiss government and parliament approved the accession of Switzerland to the agreements in 2003 but the Swiss People's Party collected 86,000 signatures in order to force a referendum on the agreements.
 The government sold the agreements as a security arrangement which had nothing to do with membership of the European Union.
 They said that Switzerland was completely surrounded by the European Union and could not solve problems on their own.

 Opponents, including the Campaign for an Independent and Neutral Switzerland and the Swiss People's Party, linked the agreements to fears over immigration.
 They also said that by agreeing to these agreements the government was taking Switzerland closer to European Union membership and that the agreements would give more power to bureaucrats in Brussels.

 Opinion polls before the referendum showed about 55% in favour and 35% against, with the rest undecided.
 As the referendum neared, the polls showed that support was falling, with the rejection of the European constitution in referendums in France and the Netherlands encouraging opponents of the agreements.

 Results

-The results showed about 1.47 million voted in favour of the Schenegen agreement which was about 55% of those who voted.
+The results showed about 1.47 million voted in favour of the Schengen agreement which was about 55% of those who voted.
 Turnout, at 55.9% of voters, was about 10% higher than usual in Swiss referendums.
 Those Swiss who lived abroad were strongly in favour of joining the Schengen area, while within Switzerland German speakers in eastern Switzerland were mainly against and French speakers in western Switzerland were mainly in favour.